 We've been in integrative health for a long time.
 In 1974, we began as a small acupuncture clinic and, by 1981, had created an acupuncture school.
 In fact, we were the first US acupuncture school to be accredited by the Accreditation Commission for Acupuncture and Oriental Medicine.
 Over the years, we secured and reinforced our position as a national leader and change agent in the world of integrative health.
-We expanded our expertise in a number of health and wellness disciplines, launched online courses and programs, attracted the best and brightest faculty and students, became regionally accredited, and achieved university status.
+We expanded into a number of health and wellness disciplines, launched online courses and programs, developed our first doctoral programs, and attracted the best and brightest faculty and students, became regionally accredited, and achieved university status.